FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 # IEEE-802.11n-CSI-Camera-Synchronization-Toolkit
 * This repository is a part of an RF-based mobility detection and tracking project.
-* The goal of our research is to develop technology to recognize and track the posture of objects beyond walls using only WiFi signals.
+* The goal of our research is to develop technology to recognize and track objects beyond walls using solely WiFi signals in the IEEE standards.

 The purpose of this repository is to provide support for building the CSI-enabled **TP-Link AC1750** Wi-Fi drivers for Intel Wireless Link **Intel 5300 NIC** adapters on Linux distributions with **Unbuntu 14.01** versions.
 At this point, this code has been tested on Ubuntu **14.01**, **16.04**, and **18.04**.

-The code presented here comprises of a modified version of the Linux kernel, such as the firmware command, and error lines of the original baseline.
+The code presented here comprises a modified version of the Linux kernel, such as the firmware command, and error lines of the original baseline.
 The modifications were made by examining the code provided by [dhalperi/linux-80211n-csitool](https://github.com/dhalperi/linux-80211n-csitool) and adapting them to more recent Linux kernel versions **- iwlwifi** and **wlp1s0** modules.
 The building and installation instructions were taken from [the original Linux 802.11n CSI Tool website](https://dhalperi.github.io/linux-80211n-csitool/) and adapted accordingly.
 Moreover, I referred to the synchronization method between CSI and Camera from [CSI-Tool-Camera-Shooting](https://github.com/qiyinghua/CSI-Tool-Camera-Shooting).

 Additionally, there have been initial toolkit issues discussed among mobility detection researchers who use WiFi signals and Channel State Information (CSI).
-To this end, we provide a calculation function **newly_csi_analyzer.m** of amplitude and phase, and signal processing from the acquired CSI.
-Herein, I referred to novel approaches [DensePose From WiFi](https://arxiv.org/abs/2301.00250) and [Can WiFi Estimate Person Pose?](https://arxiv.org/abs/1904.00277)
+To this end, we provide a calculation function **newly_csi_analyzer.m** of amplitude and phase, and signal processing from the acquired CSI samples.
+Herein, I referred to novel approaches [DensePose From WiFi](https://arxiv.org/abs/2301.00250) and [Can WiFi Estimate Person Pose?](https://arxiv.org/abs/1904.00277).

 # Project Members
-### Youngwoo Oh (Master's student, Project Leader from May 2023 to Feb.
+### Youngwoo Oh (M.S. student, Project Leader from May 2023 to Feb.
 2024)
+- Integrated two sensing values including RF signals and captured video from the router and Camera by developing these Linux toolkit codes.
-- developer of RF and Camera sensor fusion data and signal processing, and project configuration.
+- Signal processing, and project software and hardware configuration.

 ### Islam Helemy (Ph.D. student, Project Member)
-- Responsible for the development of the Multi-modal AI and the preprocessing of RF signals and camera sensors.
+- Responsible for the development of the Multi-modal AI and the pre-processing to generate training data pairs (CSI samples-captured images).
+- He will receive a *project leader* position on this future project after Feb.
+2024.

 ### Iftikhar Ahmad (Ph.D. student, Project Member)
-- Focused on developing the Teacher network in the multi-modal AI model and optimizing the neural network.
+- Focused on developing the Teacher network in the multi-modal AI model.

-### Manal Mosharaf (Master's student, Project Member)
+### Manal Mosharaf (M.S. student, Project Member)
-- Engaged in developing the Student network in the multi-modal AI model and optimizing the neural network.
+- Engaged in developing the Student network in the multi-modal AI model.

-### Jungtae Kang (Undergraduate student, Contributor)
+### Jungtae Kang (Undergraduate student, Project Follower)
 - Supporting the generation of CSI samples and Camera images.
+- Writing Winter Conference on Korea Information and Communications Society (KICS) conference papers named *Collection and analysis of CSI in IEEE 802.11n wireless LAN environment for WiFi signal-based human mobility detection* and *Design of WiFi signal-based Multi-modal KNN deep learning approaches for improving anomaly object detection and classification methods*.
+- He will follow up on this *Novel multi-modal approaches-based object detection/tracking/recognition methods* in his future research.

 # 1. Installation instructions of integrated CSI toolkit
 ## (1).
 Kernel version: